AsunaMasuda/YayPlan/README.md

 # UX
 ## Goals
-The goal of this project is to create a web application to enables users to plan an event and schedule the date with participants, with simple steps.
+The goal of this project is to create a web application to enables users to plan an event and its date by following simple steps.

-### User's Goals
+### User Goals
 The target audience for this website is:
-- People who want to plan an event and find out the best date for the participants
+- People who want to plan an event and find out the most suitable date for the attendees.

 The user goal is to have:
-- A platform that allows them to launch a schedular which is easy to share with participants
+- A platform that allows them to launch a schedular which is easy to share with participants.
-- A flexibility to modify the details of the plan and the number of participants
+- The flexibility to modify the details of the plan and the number of participants.

 ## User Stories
 #### As an organizer for an event,
-- I would like to have a simple functionality to set up an event without any registration.
+- I would like to have a simple interface and functionality to set up an event without any registration.
-- I would like to edit the details of the plan anytime when any change happened.
+- I would like to edit the details of the plan anytime when any change happens.
-- I would like to avoid from setting up the number of participants when setting up, since it can be changed as the situation changes.
+- I would like to avoid specifying the number of participants when creating the event, since it can be changed as the situation evolves.
 - I would like to avoid anybody else from being able to change the details of the event.
-- I would like to see which date is the most suitable to the participants.
+- I would like to see which date is the most suitable for the participants.

 ####  As a participant for the event,
 - I would like to have multiple choices (Yes/No/Maybe) for the availability.
-- I would like to have an ability to add a note to the organizer, that explains the part the choices cannot address.
+- I would like to have the ability to add a note to the organizer, which allows me to add additional context to availability option which I selected.
-- I would like to have an ability to edit the answers whenever any change is caused.
+- I would like to have the ability to edit the answers whenever any change might happen.

 ## Wireframes
 Wireframes were created with [balsamiq](https://balsamiq.com/).